-- (16) It is not disputed on [Mr L's] evidence and the supporting circulars from State and the Ministry, the Redevelopment Project became un-approved project that in about July and August of 1993 owing to the impact of AEP, the Ministry had ordered that the Ministry's finance on un-approved projects including the Redevelopment Project should be stopped or suspended [D/ZZM-3/005, 008 & 009; D/ZZM-3a/015, 017 & 019; D/ZZM-3b/025].
-It is [Mr L's] evidence that at the time, the Appellant's expected financial reliance on the Ministry was nearly terminated. - (17) Pursuant to the Ministry's Approval Clause 4 [D/App.L/p.141], on about 11/8/1993 by taking into consideration of the respective advantages gained by each partner on the property plot ratio in the [Plaza B], the apportionment of the [Plaza B] interests among the 3 partners in terms of areas are settled down [D/ZZM-4/029-030]. - It is not disputed on [Mr L's] evidence that, pursuant to the Construction Loan agreement [D/p.176], Appellant was contractually obliged to repay its first mandatory loan payment of HK\$80M on or before 31/10/1993, a meeting with [Company F] and [Company E] was convened in about September 1993 in which [Company D] agreed to assist the Appellant in overcoming the immediate financial problem by paying off the said loan payment on or before 31/10/1993 and thenafter [Company C] and the Appellant are left to solve the finance problems themselves.
-Eventually on about 30/10/1993 [Company D] had arranged to remit HK\$80M to [Company C] [D/ZZM-16/p.080-p081].
-Further in the same meeting the Ministry had also promised to provide extra HK\$50M HK\$100M [D/App.U/p188] in the Redevelopment Project before [Company C] and the Appellant completely took over the financial burden. - (19) Following the said meeting, in spite of the Ministry would provide extra HK\$50M HK\$100M [D/App.U/p.188], in the light that the total outstanding bank loan at that time was about HK\$400M which was also the finance burden rested on [Company C] and the Appellant, the Appellant therefore reinstated the idea of disposing the Shop Premises to the public ("Shop Disposal Proposal") on the grounds that - (1) The realization of the Shop Premise was estimated to generate cash of about HK\$300M, which would, albeit still sufficient, partly solved the 3 partners' financial predicament.
+- (15) On about 28/5/1993, in view of the impact of AEP, it is not disputed on Mr. Zhou's evidence that for contingency purpose had arranged CCECC-HK staff to prepare a feasibility report [D/p032-p039] purportedly proposed to Ministry for the disposal of Shop Premises.
+Given the feasibility report was prepared only for contingency purpose, it had not been submitted to the Ministry in the sense that the Appellant still had legitimate and reasonable belief that the Ministry and CCECC would continue to finance the Redevelopment Project whenever required. - (16) It is not disputed on Zhou's evidence and the supporting circulars from State and the Ministry, the Redevelopment Project became un-approved project that in about July and August of 1993 owing to the impact of AEP, the Ministry had ordered that the Ministry's finance on un-approved projects including the Redevelopment Project should be stopped or suspended [D/ZZM-3/005,008 & 009; D/ZZM-3a/015, 017 & 019; D/ZZM-3b/025].
+It is Zhou's evidence that at that time, the Appellant's expected financial reliance on the Ministry was nearly terminated. - (17) Pursuant to the Ministry's Approval Clause 4 [D/App.L/p.141], on about 11/8/1993 by taking into consideration of the respective advantages gained by each partner on the property plot ratio in the Railway Plaza, the apportionment of the Railway Plaza interests among the 3 partners in terms of areas are settled down [D/ZZM-4/029-030]. - (18) It is not disputed on Mr. Zhou's evidence that, pursuant to the Construction Loan agreement [D/p.176], the Appellant was contractually obliged to repay its first mandatory loan payment of HK\$80M on or before 31/10/1993, a meeting with Guangzhou Railway and CRS-HK was convened in about September 1993 in which CCECC agreed to assist the Appellant in overcoming the immediate financial problem by paying off the said loan payment on or before 31/10/1993 and thenafter CCECC-HK and the Appellant are left to solve the finance problems themselves.
+Eventually on about 30/10/1993 CCECC had arranged to remit HK\$80M to CCECC-HK [D/ZZM-16/p.080-p081].
+Further in the same meeting the Ministry had also promised to provide extra HK\$50M --HK\$100M [D/App.U/p188] in the Redevelopment Project before CCECC-HK and the Appellant completely took over the financial burden.